-If you’re experiencing a worsening in PMS, hot flashes, changes in your cycle, or any of the above symptoms, listen up.
+If you’re experiencing a worsening in PMS, hot flashes, changes in your cycle, difficulty with weight gain, or any of the above symptoms, listen up.
 Here are 4 tips to get you started balancing your hormones– and you can start right away.
 Better yet, you should feel improvement quickly!

 4 Tips to Balance Your Hormones

-2) SLEEP.
 Sleep is the cheapest and best Rx for stress.
 Sleep is the lifestyle factor we skimp on most, and poor sleep puts us at a greater risk of many health problems and diseases (source).
 We’re burning the candle at both ends, and our hormones are paying for our constant busy-ness.
 Lack of sleep causes high cortisol, weight gain, sugar cravings, hormone imbalance, and fatigue.
-Get 8-9 hours nightly.
+Aim for 8 hours nightly.
 Don’t be afraid of a 20 minute nap on the weekends (or during the workday).
 Click here for my tips to get better zzzzs, and start tonight by creating an easy bedtime routine to wind down.
 Melatonin can be another good choice for sleep, if used correctly.
 Here is my post on it.